mrufrufin/cv/README.md

   - Performance Fellow
 - 2007: International Marimba Festival (Salzburg, Austria)
   - Performance Fellow

+## WRITING
+- 2021: "Grisey’s 'Talea': Musical Representation As An Interactive 3D Map" - with Anne Sophie Andersen
+- 2020: "Karaoke of Dreams: A multi-modal neural-network generated music experience" - with Sofy Yuditskaya and Sophia Sun
+- 2016: "Cloning Max/MSP Objects: a Proposal for the Upgrade of Cyclone" - with Alexandre Torres Porres and Matt Barber

 ## TEACHING EXPERIENCE
 - September 2017- December 2017: University of California, Davis Department of Music (Davis, CA)